Tes3awy/Netmiko-Examples/netmiko/README.md

 > **This is an advanced example**

-_Must run example4.py first_
+_Must run `example4.py` first_

-This bonus example does the following:
+This bonus example that does the following:

 1. Gets Up/Up interfaces for multiple Cisco switches. _(Routers won't work)_
 2. Applies `test cable-diagnostics tdr interface <up_up_interface_name>` command for all Up/Up interfaces.